-Use our professional flat-bed scanner at Ridgefield Community Library to scan any photo or document up to 12"x17" at no charge.
+Use our professional flat-bed scanners at Goldendale or Ridgefield Community Libraries to scan any photo or document up to 12"x17" at no charge.
 We also have negative and slide inserts so you can scan any transparent item.
 Please bring a USB thumb drive to store your digital files.
 The scanners are available Monday through Friday by appointment.
 Please call Goldendale Community Library at 360-906-5000 or Ridgefield Community Library at 360-906-4772 to reserve a time slot.

 If you need assistance printing, copying, or scanning, please ask.
 We're here to help!